71/asmdot/docs/HACKING.md

 Please see the [lang](../asm/lang) directory for some example emitters.

+The following rules shall be followed when emitting source code:
+1. Conventions of the programming language shall be followed.
+2. The code shall be readable by a human reader, and shall contain documentation comments.
+3. Only the `\n` character shall be written at the end of each line.

 ## Using the AST
 The AST is defined in the [ast.py](../asm/ast.py) file, and mostly consists of the following elements.